projectriff/projectriff.io/website/blog/2020-02-07-announcing-riff-0-5-0.md

 title: "Announcing riff v0.5.0"
 ---

 We are happy to announce riff v0.5.0.
-Thanks to all riff, Cloud Native Buildpack, Knative, Liiklus, Keda, Contour, and other contributors.
+Thanks to all riff, Cloud Native Buildpack, Knative, Liiklus, KEDA, Contour, and other contributors.

 The riff CLI can be downloaded from our [releases page](https://github.com/projectriff/cli/releases/tag/v0.5.0) on GitHub.
 The [getting started](/docs/v0.5/getting-started) guides will help you to run your first function.